 In celebration of Pride Month, we asked three Dallas Foundation board members to share their thoughts about the intersection of philanthropy and the LGBTQ+ community.
-Chris Luna, Vice President of Legal Affairs at T-Mobile, Jeremy Smith, President of Rainwater Charitable Foundation, and Robert “Bobby” Bisor, principal of First Western Capital LLC and CEO of The Bisor Group, reflected on the charitable impact of the LGBTQ+ community to advance equity and inclusion and the philanthropic investments still needed by the community today.
+Legal Executive Chris Luna, Jeremy Smith, President of Rainwater Charitable Foundation, and Robert “Bobby” Bisor, principal of First Western Capital LLC and CEO of The Bisor Group, reflected on the charitable impact of the LGBTQ+ community to advance equity and inclusion and the philanthropic investments still needed by the community today.

 As a member of the LGBTQ+ community, how would you define the role philanthropy has played, and can continue to play, in the movement to ensure equality, inclusivity, and acceptance?